aaron-grau/curic/html-css/readings/display.md

 ## Inline block

-Inline block elements are a combination of the block and inline elements (shocking!).
+Inline block elements are a combination of the block and inline elements.
 They do remain inline, but they force elements around them to respect both horizontal and vertical space.
 You can set the `width` and `height` properties of an inline block element.